Offer ends in: 2h 7m 27s

 • Ear Infections

 Owners may forget to clean the ears of the Labrador mixed with Rhodesian Ridgeback.
-The uncleaned environment inside the ears invite bacteria and may lead to infections.
+The uncleaned environment inside the ears invites bacteria and may lead to infections.
 If left untreated, infections may cause severe damage to the hearing of the hybrid dog.

 • Hyperthyroidism

 Hyperthyroidism can happen to any dog breed.
-The Rhodesian Ridgeback Labrador mix may suffer from the health condition on rare occasions.
+The Rhodesian Ridgeback Labrador mix may suffer from health conditions on rare occasions.
 The hybrid dog’s metabolic hyperactivity is the result of too much thyroid hormone from its glands.
 If not adequately treated, the Pitbull Husky mix may suffer heart and kidney failure.

-Lab crossed with Rhodesian Ridgeback Food Requirements
+Lab crossed with Rhodesian Ridgeback Food Requirements.

 Labrador rhodesian ridgeback mix facts

 The Labrador mixed with Rhodesian Ridgeback needs to have at least two and a half cups of dry dog food a day.
 If the hybrid dog’s activities are more tiring than usual, owners can stretch the limit to three cups.
-The Rhodesian Ridgeback Labrador’s daily consumption can cost between 1.50 to 2.00 dollars.
+The Rhodesian Ridgeback Labrador’s daily consumption can cost between 1.50 2.00 dollars.
 Owners can spend up to 39 to 52 dollars for the dog’s essential food products.

 Labrador rhodesian ridgeback mix facts